 Cover Stain oil, not the newer latex version, is a good primer sealer and bond coat for kitchen cabinets.
-At roughly $22 per gallon, the price is half the cost of BIN.
-Like most products in its category, the smell is horrible.
-Whether spraying or rolling, gloves and a respirator are highly recommended.
+At roughly $23 per gallon, the price is half the cost of BIN.
+Like most solvent-based coatings, the smell is horrible.
+Whether you're spraying or rolling it, gloves and a respirator are highly recommended.

 Cover Stain doesn't level as nicely as shellac-based primer does, but for brushing and rolling, the slightly longer dry time is a little more forgiving.
 The primer is a lot thicker than shellac, so when using a brush and roller, a light coat should be applied to avoid heavy texturing that would show through paint unless sanded.

-The primer sprays fine with an airless sprayer, but a bigger spray tip is needed, preferably size .015 to .017, otherwise the material won't atomize well, resulting in fingering when spraying.
+The primer sprays fine with an airless sprayer, but a bigger spray tip is needed, preferably size .015 to .017, otherwise, the material won't atomize and spray with an even pattern.

 I prefer shellac primer over oil because it dries faster.
 Material build-up in corners doesn't stay wet for hours like oil does.
 But if you plan to brush and roll, this product won't splatter as much as shellac.
-Once completely dry, it sands easily for an excellent bond with paint.
+After drying, it sands easily for an excellent bond with your paint.